Last Updated: March 23, 2018

-For those who are in, or looking to travel to the Santa Barbara South Coast this week, flooding and mudslides in the Montecito area, southeast of Santa Barbara, have affected access to Santa Barbara and Summerland from the south.
+For those who are in, or looking to travel to the Santa Barbara South Coast this week, Highway 101 is currently open.

-All area hotels, restaurants and attractions in the cities of Santa Barbara and Goleta are open for business.
-Flooding and mudslides have NOT taken place in these cities.
+All area hotels, restaurants and attractions in the cities of Santa Barbara, Goleta and Summerland, as well as the majority of businesses in Montecito, are open for business.
+These cities have NOT been affected by the recent rainstorm.